open-pioneer/trails-starter/docs/RepositoryGuide.md

 ### Updating a dependency

-You can always update your dependencies by simply editing the `package.json` files directly, or by using syncpack (see below).
+You can always update your dependencies by simply editing the `package.json` files directly, or by using pnpm's catalog feature.
 Keep in mind to also execute `pnpm install` in that case, to make sure that your lockfile reflects the changes you made.

 pnpm has a helpful [`update`](https://pnpm.io/cli/update) command to update packages automatically or interactively.